steven-phun/JavaScript-Projects/README.md

 Project Difficulties

-- Working with multiple game modes in one project.
+- Working with multiple difficulty levels in one project.

 - Implementing a flood fill algorithm.